Last Updated on

 How do You Define Proactive Quality Assurance?

-Proactive QA is a massive leap over the traditional Reactive QA model that exists in most organization.
+Proactive QA is a massive leap over the traditional Reactive QA model that exists in most organizations.
 It’s a major cultural shift led by executive initiatives.

 DevOps is a key enabler of the shift to Proactive QA.